-The work involves the installation of lines, buoys, anchors and aids to navigation for the commercial cultivation of a winter crop of native sugar kelp (Saccarina lattissima).
-Gear installation at the 4.3 acre area will commence on/after November 1st and the crop harvest and lines will be removed by June 1st of each calendar year.
-The gear to be deployed will be set in a 600 foot long by 340 foot wide area as described below.
+The work involves the installation of lines, buoys, anchors and aids to navigation for the commercial cultivation of a winter crop of native sugar kelp (Saccharina lattissima).
+The initial gear installation at the 3.9 acre area will commence on/after October 1st and the crop harvest and lines will be removed by June 1 of each calendar year.
+The gear to be deployed will be set in a 600 foot long by 280 foot wide area as described below.

-The regulated activities involve the installation of seven (7), 500 foot-long lines anchored at each end and in the middle with concrete anchors, for a total of six (6) anchors per longline and 42 anchors for the entirety of the project.
-The gear will be set in water depths of 28 to 33 feet mean lower low water (MLLW) and 35 to 40 feet mean high water (MHW).
-Each anchor line will be attached to a 24-inch surface float with 5/8 inch sinking (vertical) poly rope (for a total of 21, 24-inch buoys).
-Between the pair of terminal anchors will be affixed a 500 foot-long horizontal seaweed growing line made from 3/8-inch sinking poly line, strung at approximately 5 feet below the water's surface.
-Along each of the 500 foot-long lines, there will be between 8 and 15, 12-inch diameter black buoys (for a project maximum of 112, 12-inch flotation buoys), to accommodate the weight of the growing seaweed throughout the growing season.
-There will be a minimum of 40 feet of space between each of the set longlines.
+The regulated activities involve the installation of ten (10), 500 foot-long lines anchored at each end with 500pound pyramid anchors on the end and in the middle anchor, for a total of 3 anchors (1500 pounds) per longline and 30 anchors for the entire project.
+The gear will be set in water depths of 28 feet mean lower low water (MLLW) and 32 feet mean high water (MHW).
+The two outer anchor chains will consist of 0.5 inch mooring chain attached to 16-inch diameter white mooring buoys (20 white buoys in total).
+The center anchor of each longline will be attached to 5/8-inch sinking (vertical) line connected to a 12-inch diameter black flotation buoy.
+The horizontal kelp seed line (1/2-inch diameter poly line) will be set horizontally between the terminal anchors.
+Each seaweed longline will be held in place approximately 5-feet below the water's surface by up to nine (9) flotation buoys spaced at an approximate interval of 50-feet (for a maximum number of total of 90, 12-inch flotation buoys).
+The purpose of these buoys is to accommodate the weight of the developing seaweed throughout the growing season.
+The applicant proposes to set the longlines in an east to west configuration, with a minimum of 20 feet of space between each of the set longlines.

-Once the horizontal growing lines are seeded in November, the gear areas will be tended at least once a week.
+Once the horizontal growing lines are seeded with kelp, the gear areas will be tended at least once a week.
 Additionally, once a month each line will be hauled in and checked for warp and headline depth.
 Buoys will be incrementally added/shifted throughout the growing season to accommodate the increasing weight of the seaweed to ensure adequate buoyancy and line tension.
-They will be maintained such that there is a minimum clearance of five (5) feet between the growing seaweed and the estuary bottom at MLLW.
-In addition, the gear area will be marked by six (6) "aid to navigation" buoys that read "DANGER SURFACE GEAR AREA" spaced at a maximum interval of 300 feet, per State of Connecticut Department of Energy and Environmental Protection navigation agency requirement.
-After the last harvest of the season in May the horizontal long-line gear and buoys will be removed and brought to a land-based facility for inspection and/or repair as needed.
-The aids to navigation and moorings will remain in the water throughout the year to designate the lease location.
+The horizontal lines will be maintained such that there is a minimum clearance of five (5) feet between the growing seaweed and the estuary bottom at MLLW.
+In addition, the gear area will be marked by six (6) "aid to navigation" buoys that read "DANGER SURFACE GEAR AREA" spaced at a maximum interval of 300 feet, per State of Connecticut Department of Energy and Environmental

-CENAE-R FILE NO. NAE-2017-02083
+CENAE-R FILE NO. NAE-2018-01830